 According to traditional Chinese beliefs, years occur in cycles of sixty.
 As per folklores, Emperor Jade called all animals for a meeting and declared that the fastest twelve to arrive will be assigned a year.
 The Buddhist beliefs say that Buddha beckoned all animals to bid him farewell during his departure from Earth.
 Only twelve animals turned out.
 Buddha honored these animals by assigning them a year.
 This forms the basis of the Chinese zodiac system and is used to predict the characteristic features of a person.

-- What are the characteristics of the Horse (Chinese) Zodiac?
+- What are the characteristics of the Sheep (Chinese) Zodiac?

 - What are the Rituals of Chinese New Year?